ibm-cloud-docs/vpc/security-group-usage-examples.md

 ```
 {: pre}

-Save the ID in a variable so you can use it later, for example, the variable `sg`:
+Save the ID in a variable so you can use it later; for example, the variable `sg`:

 ```
 sg=0738-2d364f0a-a870-42c3-a554-000000632953